securenetizen/cinematacms/docs/admin-guides/cinematacms-roles-permission-matrix.md

 ## 🛡️ Multi-Factor Authentication (MFA)

-All admin users are **required** to enable multi-factor authentication for enhanced security.
+All admin users and managers are **required** to enable multi-factor authentication for enhanced security.
 This requirement can be extended to other user roles based on organizational security policies.

 ---